Copyright © 2012 Robert B. Thompson. All rights reserved.

 In any case, man is at the center of what God is doing.
 Even the Lord Jesus Christ refers to Himself as Son of Man.
 Man, through Christ, is destined to rule the creation of God.
-Also, to be the Throne of God so God can live among His sons and daughters.
+He is also to be the Throne of God so God can live among His sons and daughters.

-Noting that the elaborately ornamented Satan fell through pride and self-will, God put His new race in animal bodies—the naked apes, as someone said.
+Noting that the elaborately ornamented Satan fell through pride and self-will, God put His new race in animal bodies — the naked apes, as someone said.
 Rotherham terms our outer form “the body of our humbling.”
-And that is its purpose—to humble us.
-To teach us humility, and that we have to become part of Christ if we are to accomplish God’s will in our life.
+And that is its purpose — to humble us.
+To teach us humility, and that we must become part of Christ if we are to accomplish God’s will in our life.

 We are destined to be in the image of Christ, first internally and then externally.
-If you want to observe the external likeness of Christ, read the first chapter of the Book of Ezekiel.
+If you want to observe the external likeness of Christ, read Ezekiel chapter one.
 That is what a son of God Almighty is supposed to look like, not a naked ape.

 God put us in a frail animal body so He could teach us the way a son of God should behave.
 It is no picnic, I tell you, to go through all our appointed sufferings in an animal body.
 We are so utterly helpless compared with what a son of God should be.
 But if we remain faithful to God, our end will be glorious.